wes5083/react-demo/README.md

 ## down load source into your local

-for example local fload name is react-demo
+for example local folder name is react-demo

+## install and run

 ### `npm install`